atrosekta/rust-electrical-wiki/content/fullbook.md

 - They can be placed on the ground or flat building structure.
 - They can be picked up with a hammer but will lose 25% health.
 - 24 hours in game is 1 irl hour.
-- Check out Solar Power in the Concepts section under[Power Generation](powergeneration.md).
+- Check out Solar Power in the Concepts section under [Power Generation]( powergeneration.html ).